• Skip to primary navigation

 I always make my flavored drinks with simple syrup.
 I know it takes a little extra time, but it is worth it not to have the gritty sugar in your drink.

 The ratio I use is a 1:1 ratio.
-By this I mean 1 part sugar to 1 part water.
-For this recipe, it is 1 cup granulated sugar and 1 cup of water.
+By this, I mean 1 part sugar to 1 part water.
+For this recipe, it is 1 cup of granulated sugar and 1 cup of water.

 Then, simply cook until the sugar dissolves.